 7. Where was it?

-That was the back wall of her house.
+It was on the back wall of her house.

 8. Did you have any questions when you saw it?

 Yes, I had one question in my mind when I saw it.